 Gustav Stresemann (1878-1929) was a Weimar politician, Reichstag deputy, German chancellor and foreign minister.
 Born to a middle-class Berlin family, Stresemann was well educated and became interested in politics from a young age.
 Though his views were initially liberal, during World War I Stresemann became more nationalist and conservative; he supported the monarchy and the war effort, and back calls for unrestricted submarine warfare.
 Despite his association with the right-wing, Stresemann was a pragmatist who was prepared to work with his political opposites for the benefit of the country.
 His short stint as chancellor (1923) was doomed by hyperinflation and the dissolving coalition government, however, it was as foreign minister (1923-29) that Stresemann would make his name.
 Recognising that Germany could not recover without international support, he worked to restore and rebuild diplomatic ties, renegotiate the reparations debt and secure foreign loans.
 Stresemann’s premature death in 1929, at age 51, robbed Weimar Germany of its most effective statesman, at a time when he was needed most.

 This page was written by Jennifer Llewellyn, Jim Southey, Brian Doone and Steve Thompson.
 To reference this page, use the following citation:

-J. Llewellyn et al, “Weimar Republic who’s who”, Alpha History, accessed [today’s date], http://alphahistory.com/weimarrepublic/weimar-republic-whos-who/.
+J. Llewellyn et al, “Weimar Republic politicians”, Alpha History, accessed [today’s date], https://alphahistory.com/weimarrepublic/weimar-republic-politicians/.